Image: Due Angeli (Two Angels)

 SLB: Do you think the horse is a higher species than a human?

 KW: I think in some ways they are mysterious; I think they are super sensitive.
 I have a book upstairs in my bed – I literally keep my favourite books in my bed – by Wendy O’Donoghue, about the horse in Indian and Irish mythologies.
+I’ve learned a lot from this book, it has opened up the themes which are stored in me.
+I find a resonance which inspires me, excites me and soothes in equal measure.
 Another book is about the history of the horse in India, and the myth that the horse god arose from the oceans and was one of the most powerful forces in the universe.

 SLB: Do you think we are becoming detached from all this wisdom?